cabforum/servercert/docs/BR.md

 | `reasons`           | MUST NOT        |                 |
 | `cRLIssuer`         | MUST NOT        |                 |

 A `fullName` MUST contain at least one `GeneralName`; it MAY contain more than one.
-All `GeneralName`s MUST be of type `uniformResourceIdentifier`, and the scheme of each MUST be "http".
-The first `GeneralName` must contain the HTTP URL of the Issuing CA's CRL service for this certificate.
+All `GeneralName`s MUST be of type `uniformResourceIdentifier`, and have the uniformResourceIdentifier SCHEME HTTP.
+Every `GeneralName` must contain the HTTP URL of the Issuing CA's CRL service for this certificate.

 ##### 7.1.2.11.3 Signed Certificate Timestamp List